fiberplane/fp-bindgen/README.md

 ## Quickstart

+* Check out the repository, using `git clone`.
+We use symlinks in the repo, so on Windows use `git clone -c core.symlinks=true` instead.
-To quickly build an example protocol and plugin and run all available tests use: `cargo xtask test`
+* To quickly build an example protocol and plugin and run all available tests use: `cargo xtask test`

 ## Usage